igniterealtime/Smack/README.md

 users should:

 1. Read ["How to ask for help or report an issue"](https://github.com/igniterealtime/Smack/wiki/How-to-ask-for-help,-report-an-issue-and-possible-solve-the-problem-yourself)
-2. [Create a forums account](https://community.igniterealtime.org/login!input.jspa?registerOnly=true) (only e-mail is a requirement, you can skip all the other fields).
+2. [Create a discourse account](https://discourse.igniterealtime.org/signup) (you can also sign up with your google account).
 3. Login to the forum account
 4. Press New in your toolbar and choose Discussion
-5. Choose the [Smack Developers Forum] of Smack and add the tag 'bug_report' to your new post
+5. Choose the [Smack Users Forum] and add the tag 'Smack Support' to your new post

 Please search for your issues in the bug tracker before reporting.